- Spending plan rises 34% amid new mandates and shrinking external support

-Lagos, Nigeria – The African Union has proposed a $814 million budget for 2026—an increase of 34% from the previous year—as it looks to expand its institutional footprint and reduce its reliance on foreign donors.
-The proposal was presented Monday during a joint session of the Permanent Representatives’ Committee Subcommittees and the Committee of Fifteen Ministers of Finance (F15).
+Lagos, Nigeria – The African Union (AU) has unveiled a proposed budget of $814 million for the 2026 fiscal year, a 34% increase over the previous year’s allocation.
+The plan, presented on Monday during a virtual joint session of the Permanent Representatives’ Committee (PRC) Subcommittees and the Committee of Fifteen Ministers of Finance (F15), aims to meet the Union’s expanding mandates while reducing reliance on external funding.

 You need an active subscription to continue reading this article.